Reviews You Can Rely On

 What is an E-Bike?

 There are various kinds and classifications of electric bikes on the market.
-Nearly all electric mountain bikes fall into Class 1, where power is delivered only while the rider is pedaling.
-In the US, Class 1 electric bikes, the type tested and reviewed here, are limited to a top speed of 20 mph, and their motors are designed with a speed governor to regulate it.
+Most electric mountain bikes fall into the Class 1 category, where power is delivered only while the rider is pedaling.
+In the US, Class 1 electric bikes are limited to a top speed of 20 mph, and their motors are designed with a speed governor to regulate it.
 These types of e-bikes resemble modern mountain bikes, but they have significant battery packs and small motor units integrated into the frame design.
 The e-MTB pedal-assist motor is typically built around the bottom bracket and provides varying levels of pedaling “support” directly into the drivetrain while the cranks are turning.
-Most drive unit systems offer several support settings that provide pedal assistance that amplifies the user's input to varying degrees.
+Most drive unit systems offer several support settings that provide pedal assistance, amplifying the user's input to varying degrees.
+Some of the newer bikes to cross our review desk offer Class 3 capabilities, meaning their pedal assist function provides power up to 28mph.

 We tested full suspension all-mountain/trail bike models with relatively similar amounts of suspension travel, geometry, and wheel/tire size.
 The addition of a large battery and a small motor adds significant weight to an e-bike, and they generally weigh in the neighborhood of 50 lbs, approximately 20 pounds heavier than non-e-bikes.
 The heavy weight of these bikes makes them significantly more difficult to ride without the support of the pedal-assist motor.
-An exception to this rule is the Trek Fuel EXe, a lower-powered and lighter-weight model that tips the scales at just over 45 pounds.
+There are some exception to this rule, the Specialized Levo SL, a lower-powered and lighter-weight model that tips the scales at just over 40 pounds.
+The Amflow PL Carbon Pro has the most powerful motor in our test and a large 800Wh battery but weighs just over 44 pounds.

 There are many places in the U.S. where you can legally and responsibly ride e-MTBs and take it from us; they are a heck of a lot of fun.
 We recommend checking with local land management agencies and other resources to determine where electric mountain bikes are allowed before hitting the trails.
 We know that you can ride e-MTBs on any trails that are legal for motorized use, so we took advantage of the wealth of OHV trails in the greater Lake Tahoe area for our testing purposes.